South Dakota Highway 26: Spink County

 Immediately, SD 26 crosses over Medicine Creek and curves to the north.
 South of 180th Street, the highway curves to the north-northwest and begins to parallel the western part of Cottonwood Lake.
 Just north of this intersection, it curves to the north-northeast and winds its way along the shore of the lake.
 At the northern edge of the lake, the highway curves to the east-northeast.
 Just east of 178th Street, it curves to the east and then to the north.
 Just south of CR 19 (377th Avenue), SD 26 curves to the east.
 East of 378th Avenue, it curves to the east-southeast and crosses over Turtle Creek.
 East of 384th Avenue, it curves to the east-northeast and reaches its eastern terminus, an intersection with U.S. Route 281 (US 281).

 National Highway System

 No part of SD 26 is included as part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility and defense.

 History

 The original SD 26 was established in 1926 from SD 25 west of Bryant to SD 15 east of Estelline.
 This route was renumbered as SD 28 around 1935.

 SD 26 was established around 1935.
 Its path replaced that of SD 22.
 The western part of the highway, between SD 45 and SD 47 was added to the path of SD 26 between 1957 and 1962.

+United-Buckingham Freight Lines, Inc. filed a proposal on October 25, 1972, to utilize a deviation route for operating convenience, allowing for the transportation of general commodities between Minneapolis, Minn., and Helena, Mont., via U.S. Highways 10 and 12.
+This proposed route offers a more direct alternative to the carrier's existing, more complex authorized routes through Minnesota and South Dakota.

 In the late 1970s, the highway was planned to be extended from US 83 in Onida to SD 47.
 There is a road in this area, but it is an unnumbered path.
 The SD 26 designated was not placed on this roadway.